retroenv/nesgo/README.md

   added at the end of functions that are not inlined
 * `goto` has to be used instead of `jump` - it is limited to the labels in the current function as jump destination
+* instructions that have the A register or an address as operand do not need to specify A, it is used if no address is passed, for example `Rol()`
 * instructions that accept multiple addressing modes, the parameters can be cast into a helper type to set the mode, using the identifiers `ZeroPage`, `Absolute` or `Indirect`.
 If the instruction supports